kHarshit/kHarshit.github.io/_posts/2018-06-15-the-bayesian-thinking-ii.md

 date: 2018-06-15
 categories: [Data Science, Mathematics]
 mathjax: true
+excerpt: "Comparing classical, frequentist, and Bayesian probability frameworks, and how Bayesian thinking updates beliefs with new evidence."
 ---

 Statistics is the study of uncertainity.
 One way to deal with uncertainity is by probabilities.